jeffbass/yin-yang-ranch/README.rst

 Raspberry Pi GPIO Python module to control lights (e.g., to light the water meter) and irrigation valves.

-I currently have 3 repositories on GitHub:
+I currently have 4 repositories on GitHub:

 1. this one (which has just a few docs and code files so far)
 2. `imagezmq: Transporting OpenCV images. <https://github.com/jeffbass/imagezmq>`_
 3. `imagenode: Capture and Send Images and Sensor Data. <https://github.com/jeffbass/imagenode>`_
+4. `imagehub: Receive and Store Images and Event Logs. <https://github.com/jeffbass/imagehub>`_

-**imagezmq** moves images taken by Raspberry Pi computers to hub computers for image processing. **imagenode** runs on multiple RPi computers, continuously capturing images, detecting motion, and gathering sensor data (e.g. air and soil temperatures).
+**imagezmq** moves images taken by Raspberry Pi computers to hub computers for image processing. **imagenode** runs on multiple RPi computers, continuously capturing images, detecting motion, and gathering sensor data (e.g. air and soil temperatures). **imagehub** runs on a Mac or a Linux computer and receives images and event messages from 8-10 Raspberry Pi computers simultaneously.
 I use a variety of computer vision techniques implemented in Python.
 I have programs that can read the water meter.
 Or tell if that critter moving behind the barn is a coyote or a racoon.